What is a stroke?

 If diagnosed early, some strokes can be successfully treated before the development of permanent neurological damage and complications, such as paralysis and disability.
-Stroke treatment plans include a multifaceted approach and are individualized to the type and severity of your stroke, your risk factors, lifestyle, medical history, and other diseases and conditions you have.
+Emergency and long-term stroke treatments depend on the type of stroke, your risk factors, lifestyle, medical history, and other diseases and conditions you have.

 General treatments for stroke

 Treatment for stroke includes:

 Intensive monitoring and stabilization of heart rhythm and vital signs.
 In some cases, this may require CPR and advanced life support measures, such as intubation and mechanical ventilation to support breathing.

 Monitoring of heart rate and rhythm with an electrocardiogram (known as an EKG or ECG)